ysmood/jdb/readme.md

       * **save([data])**

          When your data manipulation is done, call this method to permanent your change.
-It will auto call the send for you.
+It will automatically call the send for you.

          * **data**